backdrop-contrib/transliteration/README.txt

 -- INSTALLATION --

-1. Copy the transliteration folder to your modules directory.
+1. Install as usual, see http://drupal.org/node/70151 for further information.

-2. If you are installing to an existing Drupal site, you might want to enable retroactive transliteration during installation of this module.
-This will update all file names containing non-ASCII characters.
-However, if you have hard-coded links in your contents these will be broken and require manual fixing.
-Therefore you have to manually enable this feature by editing transliteration.install and change the following line at the top of the file:
+2. If you are installing to an existing Drupal site, you might want to fix existing file names after installation, which will update all file names containing non-ASCII characters.
+However, if you have manually entered links to those files in any content, these links will be broken since the original files will be renamed.
+Therefore it is a good idea to test the conversion first on a copy of your web site.
+You'll find the retroactive conversion at Configuration and modules >> Media >> File system >> Transliteration.

-     define('TRANSLITERATION_RETROACTIVE', FALSE);

-   to

-     define('TRANSLITERATION_RETROACTIVE', TRUE);

-   If you already installed the module and would like to execute retroactive transliteration afterwards, you can rerun update.php and manually select update #1.

-3. Install as usual, see http://drupal.org/node/70151 for further information.

 -- CONFIGURATION --

-This module has no settings that can be customized.
+This module doesn't require special permissions.

+This module can be configured from the File system configuration page (Configuration and modules >> Media >> File system >> Settings).

+- Enable transliteration of file names during upload: If you need more control over the resulting file names you might want to disable this feature here and install the FileField Paths module (http://drupal.org/project/filefield_paths) instead.

+- Lowercase transliterated file names: It is recommended to enable this option to prevent issues with case-insensitive file systems.

 -- 3RD PARTY INTEGRATION --

-Third party developers who are seeking an easy way to transliterate strings may use the transliteration_get() helper function:
+Third party developers seeking an easy way to transliterate text or file names may use transliteration functions as follows:

-if (module_exists('transliteration')) {
+if (function_exists('transliteration_get')) {
-  $transliterated = transliteration_get($string);
+  $transliterated = transliteration_get($input, $unknown, $source_langcode);
 }

-You might want to take a look at the PHPDoc for an explanation of additional function parameters.
+or, in case of file names:

+if (function_exists('transliteration_clean_filename')) {
+  $transliterated = transliteration_clean_filename($filename, $source_langcode);
+}

+Note that the optional $source_langcode parameter specifies the language code of the input.
+If you are transliterating on output, and the source language is not known, you should set this parameter to 'en'.
+This avoids falling back on the current display language, which might introduce unwanted variations in the transliterated result.

 -- LANGUAGE SPECIFIC REPLACEMENTS --

-This module uses transliteration data collected from various sources which might be incomplete or inaccurate for your specific language.
-Therefore, transliteration supports language specific alterations to the basic replacements.
+This module supports language specific variations in addition to the basic transliteration replacements.
 The following guide explains how to add them:

 1. First find the Unicode character code you want to replace.
 As an example, we'll be adding a custom transliteration for the cyrillic character 'г'